Kevin Pressman: Coaching career

-On 20 August 2021, he joined Non-League side Grantham Town as a goalkeeping coach to work alongside former Wednesday team mate and Town manager Carlton Palmer.
+On 20 August 2021, he joined Non-League side Grantham Town as a goalkeeping coach to work alongside former Wednesday teammate and Town manager Carlton Palmer.
+In the summer of 2023 he left Grantham Town.

 Personal life

 Pressman is a lifelong supporter of boyhood club Sheffield Wednesday; having joined as a youth, he would go on to spend 19 years with the club as a professional.
 He is the brother of BBC Radio Sheffield presenter Howard Pressman.
 He is married to Joanne and has three children, Tom - who is also a goalkeeping coach, and in 2019 was signed by Sheffield United Women - Danny and Sophie.